 This Vegan Sour Cream is now the only sour cream we eat around here and we're not even vegans.
-It’s just simply more delicious than regular dairy sour cream.
+This recipe is quick and easy, 100% plant-based, dairy-free, AND even more delicious than regular sour cream.

 This recipe is based on a vegan sour cream recipe in Lauren Toyota's book, Vegan Comfort Food.
-If you have any interest in vegan cooking, I highly recommend the book.
-It’s full of delicious, accessible, crowd pleasing vegan recipes.
-The first time I made vegan sour cream, I followed her recipe to a “t”.
+The first time I made it, I followed her recipe exactly.

-And, just like that, we were sold on the stuff.
+But just like that, we were sold on the stuff.
 Since that night, I've made vegan sour cream many times, and tweaked the recipe to better suit our tastes.
-Mainly, this means I’ve added more – more lemon juice, more onion and garlic powder, and more salt.
-Not a lot more, but enough to make it tangier and the flavor a bit stronger, which is how we like it.

 Make it once, and then see for yourself.
 Add even more seasoning if you like, or scale back.
 As is the case with nearly ever recipe, it should be adjusted to your personal tastes as much as possible.

-Making vegan sour cream is literally only a matter of letting cashews soak for a bit in hot water, then pureeing them in a blender with non-dairy milk, lemon juice, and a few spices.
+Not only is this dairy-free sour cream delicious, but it's also ridiculously easy to make.
+Simply soak raw cashews in hot water to soften them, then puree them in a blender with non-dairy milk, lemon juice, and a few spices.

 Because it's so easy to make I think it's actually more convenient than regular sour cream.
-How many times in my life have I thrown out old, spoiled sour cream???
+How many times in my life have I thrown out a container of half-eaten spoiled sour cream???
 Many.

 Rarely do we go through the whole container of sour cream in one meal.
 Sometimes we'll eat something else that needs a dollop before whatever's left in the container is spoiled.
 But, most of the time we don't, and the extra ends up in the trash.